 That’s more than twice the annual cost of Betterment’s advice and portfolio management.

 One study by Vanguard of 58,000 of their IRA account holders from 2008 to 2012 found that those who reacted to the crisis had significantly worse performance than those who stayed the course, giving up about 1% a year.
 When you consider that a reasonable excess rate of return for global stock markets is about 6%, that could mean giving up about 17% of your expected return.

 How can you ensure that you won’t succumb to the same fears and anxieties the next time a market drop hits?

 Arrange your finances.

 Properly arranged finances make it much easier to glide through a rough market by buffering and hedging your overall downside exposure.
-Here are four major steps to getting your finances in order.
+Here are four major steps to help get your finances in order.

 1. Have an emergency fund.

 An emergency fund is usually one of the highest priority goals we recommend customers have, and we believe it should be invested conservatively.
 A bond-heavy portfolio does a better job than cash at preserving the real value of your wealth.